How to Prepare for the HBS Interview

 If you’ve overstated your role—like claiming you spearheaded a major corporate turnaround or revolutionized a product on your own—they’ll catch it.
 Be straightforward.
 If you contributed as part of a team or managed a smaller piece of a project, that’s fine.
 Just say so.
 Don’t stretch the truth to make yourself the hero when you were a supporting player.

-And if you’ve mentioned that your future goals are in, let’s say, in AI, be ready to discuss the industry with real knowledge.
+And if you’ve mentioned that your future goals are, let’s say, in AI, be ready to discuss the industry with real knowledge.
 Vague aspirations won’t cut it here.
 Stay on top of the latest developments and even controversies.
 For instance, if they ask, “Your target company halted its AI research last quarter—why do you think they'll dive back in now?” you’ll need a thoughtful and informed response to back up your goals.

 Second: Can You Handle the Case Method?